[icon]

 Regardless of where they show up on your display, actions in the menus can be invoked both in the menus themselves, and also by their corresponding:

-For example, the Run Code option can be invoked by its named entry in the Tools menu; by its Ctrl+X (command+X on Macs) accelerator-key combination; or its button in the toolbar—the word Run plus a gear symbol to make it stand out.
+For example, the Run Code option can be invoked by its named entry in the Tools menu; by its Ctrl+X (command+X on macOS) accelerator-key combination; or its button in the toolbar—the word Run plus a gear symbol to make it stand out.
 On Windows and Linux, the Alt+T+R key combination is Run Code too.
 These all invoke the same tool; they're just alternative access points.

 The bottom-of-window toolbar is mostly a convenience.
 Its buttons vary in appearance per platform to optimize their usability (try them to see what they do), and reflect commonly used options.
 You can configure the toolbar's font to your liking, though not its content; use menus and/or their accelerators for other menu actions the toolbar omits.